codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

   - Honor the option defined globally in your Codefresh account

 - **Restart pipeline**
-  **Permit restart pipeline from failed step**: When enabled (the default), allows users to restart the pipeline directly from the failed step.
+  **Permit restart pipeline from failed step**: Allows users to restart this pipeline directly from the failed step.
 Otherwise, users can only restart the pipeline from the beginning.
+      * Use account settings: Inherits the account-level setting defined.
+      * Permit: Always permits users to restart this pipeline from the failed step.
+      * Forbid: Always disables the restart from failed step option for this pipeline.

-  As this option restarts the failed step with the same state, you may find it useful to disable this option based on the usage.
+  Enabling this option restarts the failed step with the same state, so you may find it useful to disable this option based on the usage.
 For example, restarting a custom Helm promotion step that failed, restarts the step with the same revision and does not promote the newest images as it should.

 #### Select Kubernetes cluster contexts
 By default, all clusters integrated with Codefresh are automatically available for all pipelines in the account.